doj/Ultimate-USB-to-Controlport/README.md

 - [X] support two USB joysticks with both control ports
 - [X] lefty mode
 - [X] support mouse side buttons
+- [X] support PlayStation Classic USB controller
+- [ ] the USB controller should remember the button state and count how many button down pushes were made.
+However this is not so easy when autofire is selected.
 - [ ] switch joystick 1,2 and mouse 1,2 with button combination
 - [ ] reconfigure any USB button to any Commodore button
 - [ ] save configuration to Arduino EEPROM https://www.arduino.cc/en/Reference/EEPROM
-- [ ] support PlayStation Classic USB controller
 - [ ] support PlayStation 3 controller
 - [ ] support PlayStation 4 controller
 - [ ] use analog joystick of a PlayStation 3 controller for POT X and POT Y